 Let’s assume for this post that we are meeting in person.
 What does that look like?

-In the New Year, COVID-19 vaccine distribution has been picking up.
+In the New Year, COVID-19 vaccine distribution has picked up.
 Several of our members have gotten at least one of the two shots needed for their protection.
-As members complete vaccine regimens we also welcome them back to worshiping in person, but continue to require masks and social distancing.
-We simply do not yet have enough information to know if getting a COVID-19 vaccine will prevent someone from spreading the virus that causes COVID-19 to other people, even if the vaccinated person doesn’t get sick themselves.
-In addition, there is no current vaccine available for minors under the age of 16 years old, who may either get sick OR spread the virus to others.
+As members complete vaccine regimens we also welcome them back to worshiping in person, and following the CDC guidelines, we do not require masks and social distancing when someone is fully vaccinated.
+However, as currently there is no vaccine available for minors under the age of 12 years old, who may either get sick OR spread the virus to others, we are keeping 1/2 of the church seating set up for social distancing, for those who have not yet or cannot get the vaccine.

 We have services each Sunday morning at 10:00am.
 Our current understanding is that there is a very low risk of transmission of the Corona virus from contact with surfaces, but there is increasing evidence that COVID-19 is airborne in certain situations.
 With this information in mind we do not disinfect seats/hymnals/etc, between services but do keep the church sanctuary closed during the week to allow any virus time to settle from the air and break down.